AnggaR96s/Reforestation/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## What did celery say when he broke up with his girlfriend?
+She wasn't right for me, so I really don't carrot all.